skijit/notes/music/misc-production/gain-staging.md

     - Leave enough headroom to prevent clipping
     - Leave enough headroom to allow mixing / mastering
     - Set input levels to non-linear components (pre-amps, compressors, distortion, etc.) at the proper level
-- Depending on the media (types below) in each signal processing stage, you might have a different gain staging strategy.
+- Depending on the domains (see below) in each signal processing stage, you might have a different gain staging strategy.
+    - **Acoustic**
+        - In the air
+        - Analog
+    - **Analog Electronic**
-    - Acoustic
+        - on a Wire
-    - Analog Electronic (on a wire)
+        - Analog
-    - Digital Electronic / Computer (post ADC)
+    - **Digital Electronic**
+        - In a Digital Eletronic device (incl.
+Computer)
+        - Digial
+        - Typically anything in your signal chain which is post ADC

 ## Decibel Formats
 - Sources
     - [blog on various db formats](http://www.audiorecording.me/what-is-the-difference-between-dbfs-vu-and-dbu-in-audio-recordings.html)
     - [avid forum post](http://duc.avid.com/archive/index.php/t-206620.html)
+- Gain is about increasing amplitude
+- We typically measure amplitude in decibels (dB) because like our perception of sound, it is logarithmic.
+    - Also makes calculations easier: whereas in some cases you would want to multiply amplitudes, it's quite easy to add decibels.
-- We only care about dB in 3 different media
+- We only care about dB in 3 different domains
+    1. **Acoustic**
-    1. **Air** = measure sound pressure (**analog**)
+        - measure sound pressure
         - **dB SPL** = ```- 20 \log{\frac{P}{P_{ref}}}  ```
         - P = sound pressure in dynes/cm2
         - ```- P_{ref} ``` = 0.0002 dyne/cm2 = **the (lower) threshold of hearing**
+            - A lot of times the reference amplitude will be a higher threshold (making our decibels negative).
+            - **In this case**, it's a lower threshold, the dB is a positive value.
-        - Note also that there are different weights (e.g. A, B, C) to adjust for the fact that our ears perceive level differently according to different frequencies.
+        - Note also that there are different weights (e.g. A, B, C) to adjust for the fact that our ears perceive level differently across frequency bands.
+    2. **Analog Electronic**
-    2. **Wire** = measure electrical power (**analog**)
+        - measure electrical power
         - There are a couple different formats here:
         - **dBm** = ```- 10 \log{\frac{p}{0.001}} ``` because ```- P_{ref}``` =1 milliwatt
             - Since we're already dealing with Power units, they've been squared.
 Hence the factor of 10 instead of 20.